mattearly/dmpower/README.md

 ### 9. ToDo and Related Projects

-1. Expand core functionality and add more character options (see Github projects tab for more info)
+1. Expand core functionality, fix all bugs, and add more character options (see Github projects tab for more info)

+**related side projects*
-2. Partly Done - Build Interfaced Version
+2. Graphical Interfaced Version
-    * Some of the more useful tools (**Random Hoard Loot**, **Random Scrolls**, **Random Names**, and **Random Spellbooks**) have been transposed to a graphical interface (using [SDL2](https://www.libsdl.org/) libraries) with some effects and it works great so far.
-See [PLUNDER](https://github.com/bytePro17124/Plunder_DungeonsAndDragons_Loot_5e) repo.
-3. Build Interfaced Character Maker.
-Pieces of it are done on a private repo but it has a ways to go.
+    * [PLUNDER](https://github.com/bytePro17124/Plunder_DungeonsAndDragons_Loot_5e): Graphical Version of the Reward Loot tools.
+    * Interfaced Character:

 [back to index](#0-index)

 ---

+10. Support
 * [![donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=45RLH5HDMQZ) to keep this project alive.
 * donations are used to purchase books and put in time to expand this program (see project tab on Github for more info on what will be tackled next, time and funding permitting)
 * total donated so far: $0
     * donaters: